 - EU/EEA/Swiss residents should know that your German pension contributions can be merged with the ones of your country of residence, when reaching legal retirement age.
 However, a request needs then to be placed with the German pension office.

-- Residents of the other contract states states above can go with 2 scenarii:
+- Nationals of the other contract states states above can go with 2 scenarii:

 - if you contributed for less than 5 years during your time in Germany, you can ask for a full refund then without interest.